 Cerebral palsy is a permanent disorder of posture and movement resulting from brain damage occurring in the baby or young child before, during or after birth.

-Children with cerebral palsy often experience additional difficulties affecting vision, speech, hearing and learning.
+People with cerebral palsy often experience additional difficulties affecting vision, speech, hearing and learning.
 They may also suffer from epilepsy.
-Due to impaired movement a child with cerebral palsy may find it difficult to explore their surroundings and learn basic life skills as quickly and in the same way as unaffected children.
+Due to impaired movement a person with cerebral palsy may find it difficult to explore their surroundings and learn basic life skills as quickly and in the same way as unaffected children.
 Aspects of digestion can be problematic causing swallowing difficulties, sickness and constipation.
-Each child is affected differently, both in the type of cerebral palsy and the severity.
+Each person is affected differently, both in the type of cerebral palsy and the severity.

 There are three main classifications of cerebral palsy, all of which are likely to include additional difficulties such as those outlined above:-

 Spastic cerebral palsy is when the muscles are stiff and weak.
-Children who have this condition tend to hold their bodies in certain characteristic ways and have limited movement.
+People who have this condition tend to hold their bodies in certain characteristic ways and have limited movement.

 Athetoid cerebral alsy causes the tone in the muscles to change quickly from floppy to stiff and makes arms, legs and body move excessively in a way that is hard for the child to control.